skellis46/slipbox/pressure, stress and strain - the body in time.md

 # pressure, stress and strain - the body in time

-## conference details
-Conference Title: Harnessing a 21st Century Approach to Performing Arts: Technology Practice, Education & Research.

-### notes from conversation with Josh Abrams

-- thinking about covid exacerbating the way we consider research
-- students for next 30 years (graduating from HKAPA) - shaping field
-- keynote: dialogue between Yuk Hui and Che hong Lau
-- largely practitioners as audience
-- broad range of people: understanding nature of what 'research' is.
-- assume some knowledge about PaR
-- a lot of applied / pedagogical --

-### Title

-Pressure, stress and strain: the body in time in practice-as-research

-### Abstract

-This is a shared screen desktop performance that explores the body under stress, and the role that artistic research practices might play in helping us understand the temporal scale of our fleeting, fragile and rapacious human bodies.
-Where so many body-based practices are predicated on nuanced and refined encounters with presence or awareness, what might the purpose of the body be in artistic research practices that extend through time?
-My grandmother, the artist Gladys Eastwood (1913-2005), used to joke that, "If you are going to have delusions, you may as well have delusions of grandeur."
-Indeed, it is easy to measure, admire or fetishise the grandeur of the human body's possibilities.
-But what if the body experienced and imagined through and in time affords us the humility to pay attention to what geologists call _deep time_?
-What then for how we steward the body in motion and the body under duress?

-### Biography

-Simon Ellis is an artist working with research practices of choreography, filmmaking and dance.
-He was born in the Wairarapa in Aotearoa/New Zealand, but now lives in London.
-He grew up in a politicised family environment where they often talked about things like human dignity, consumerism and even technology.
-These, in turn, have shaped his values as an artist, and underpin much of what his practice is about, and how it is conducted.
-Simon also thinks a lot about the ways humans might value things that are not easily commodified, and likes to imagine a world filled with people who are sensitive to their own bodies, and the bodies of others.

-## keynote

 ### self-introduction: I am a body

-Trigger warning: I'm going to use the word practice a lot in this presentation.

-add flip sound to my 1 min counter in keynote?

 Good morning everyone.
 It is an honour and a pleasure to be here with you this morning.
-In the last two years it has become hard for me to even imagine what it's like to be _with_ other people; and it's not so accurate to say I am _with_ you.
+Actually, in the last two years it has become hard for me to even imagine what it's like to be _with_ other people; and it's not so accurate to say I am _with_ you.
 Perhaps ... among?
 Around?
 Next to?
 I'm certainly not on the same screen as you.
-I suspect screens are the principle means by which we humans are atomised.
+Isn't it true that screens are now the principle means by which we humans are atomised?
 Perhaps we are on the same cloud-based server?
 I am honoured to be on the same web server as you this morning.
 Actually I suspect that's not right either.
-I am honoured to be on Zoom at the same time as you.
+Perhaps all I can say is that I am honoured to be on Zoom at the same time as you.
 Let's go with that.

 My name is Simon Ellis and, just in case you are wondering ...
 I have a body, and this body is not just a head and shoulders.(add image of me as I am sitting there)

 That word _have_ in "I have a body" is strange isn't it?
 Like a possession.
-Like: I have a car; I have a washing machine; or I have a cat.
+Like: I have a car; I have a washing machine; I have a mind, or I have a cat.
 If I were to say "I am a body" then, in English at least, it seems to diminish my agency or identity, as if I am _only_ a body.
 How would that idea translate?
 Into Cantonese?
 Italian?
 Farsi?
 People in dance use the word 'body' like this quite a bit -- as in "I want to work with some bodies", as if these bodies are merely instruments or abstractions with which to choreograph space and time.
-In dance, we also often talk about 'training our instrument', meaning, training our bodies.
-Language is so telling or instructive isn't it?
-Wittgenstein famously wrote that "The limits of my language mean the limits of my world."
-(Ludwig Wittgenstein’s “Tractatus Logico Philosophicus,” published in 1921) And just in case you imagine me to have spent time reading Wittgenstein, I actually read that quote in Brene Brown's latest book.
-I feel no shame over this.

 So in English when we say "I have a body" it's hard to shake this sense of it being something external that we have possession of.
 In their 2021 book called _The Dawn of Everything_, anthropologist David Graeber and archeologist David Wengrow describe the sacred quality of private property in historical European social thought, and how this sacred quality extends to ownership of our own bodies as a kind of human right.
-The Canadian political scientist C. B. Macpherson called this ‘possessive individualism’ in how we are thought to be the sole proprietors of our skills (and by extension our bodies), and how we owe nothing to society for them.(https://philosophy-question.com/library/lecture/read/274340-what-is-the-meaning-of-possessive-individualism)
+The Canadian political scientist C. B. Macpherson called this _possessive individualism_ in how we are thought to be the sole proprietors of our skills (and by extension our bodies), and how we owe nothing to society for them.[@little-2011-possessive]

 In saying all this -- in this rather strange introduction -- you might have guessed that I am a dancer, and in an act of stating the most obvious of facts, this means I am interested in the body, in bodies, in your bodies, in my body, in the human body and indeed the bodies of animals.
 In that same book by Graeber and Wengrow they describe "extremely human activities" like "gossiping, arguing, playing games, dancing or travelling for pleasure."[@graeber-2021-dawn Chapter 4, n.pag] I love that dancing is up there with gossip and arguing as an extremely human activity.

 I make dance performances and films and I've been doing this for more than 30 years.
 They have all been tiny.
 Small scale.
 Insignificant.
 I am unheralded.
 Unheard of.
 Perhaps this is where human beings are most equal: in our complete cosmic insignificance.
 Perhaps Walt Whitman was wrong, and we are actually not large, and we do not contain multitudes.
 These performances I made were microscopic.
 No, that's not true, all were able to be seen with the naked eye although I like the idea of making literally microscopic dances.
 Each of these choreographies reflected my interests -- and the interests of the people I collaborated with -- at those times.
 They reveal the changes in my interests through my life as an artist, and the things that have not changed. (show stills).
 You might even say -- if you were being unkind -- that these choreographies were all really just about me.
 It's fine, by the way, if you'd like to be unkind.
 You can be unkind right there in the Zoom chat.
-Could there be a more contemporary way to start an online conference with some text-based trolling?
+Could there be a more contemporary way to start an online conference than with a bit of chat-room trolling?

 The thing when you _are_ a body, and a body that performs, it's hard for choreographies not to be thought to be personal or about you (even if you don't want them to be).
-The emeritus professor of medicine and mindfulness Jon Kabat-Zinn describes how even the _not me story_ is the _story of me_.
+The emeritus professor of medicine and mindfulness Jon Kabat-Zinn describes how, in meditation (and in life) even the _not me story_ is the _story of me_.

-What follows this morning is a guided tour or maybe even misguided tour of the body under pressure and in time.
+What follows this morning is a guided tour -- or maybe even misguided tour -- of the body under pressure and in time.
 There will be a few diversions, a brief aside, perhaps even a dead-end if we are lucky.
 I make some claims, share some ideas, and propose something for us to consider in relation to experiences of stress, and what this might mean for artistic (and perhaps pedagogic) practices, including those that you describe as research.
 But at its heart this talk is about the kinds of things we make and for whom -- and for when -- they are made. add here about what being a 'me' (or an individual) might be in artistic practice if we think carefully about time.

 ### a brief aside [.ptbrief]

 There's an Artificial Intelligence theorist whose name is Eliezer Yudkowsky.
 He is also the founder of the rationalist website _LessWrong_.
 Yudkowsky is perhaps best known for creating the term "friendly artificial intelligence."
 In his formerly prolific blogging days he used to drop in what he called _meditations_.
-He describes these meditations as being like "puzzles"[@yudkowsky_useful_2012 n.p.] designed to help people remember the ideas in the writing.
+He describes these meditations as being like "puzzles"[@yudkowsky-2012-useful n.p.] designed to help people remember the ideas in the writing.
 I'm going to steal Yudkowsky's idea at various moments in this presentation but with two different purposes in mind.
 The first is to recognise that time in this online space -- a webinar -- is experienced as a different kind of time with different kinds of pressures, affordances and limits.
 To give you space to rest your eyes, and to acknowledge that how I choreograph this space-time makes a difference to how you experience it.
 The second is to provoke specific reflections from you.
 Each _meditation_ will last just 1 minute, and each will give you a chance to rest, reflect, note, imagine, drift or engage as you prefer.
 I imagine some of you might even flick over to check your email -- maybe something important has arrived.
+You.
+Never.
+Know.

+So, let's try one, even at this early stage of the talk.

 ---